 - On-site personalization

-Customer retention is different from customer acquisition because it focuses on two phases of the customer journey including the purchase and post-purchase phase.
+Customer and guest retention is different from customer acquisition because it focuses on two phases of the customer journey including the purchase and post-purchase phase.
 This shows that your business cares about its customers, even after the transaction takes place.

 On the other hand, customer acquisition focuses on gaining new customers using customer acquisition strategies.
 These include reaching out to prospects and customers through different marketing channels.